One file in your repo, next to AGENTS.md

 The stages a change travels.

-This is what's inside FLYWHEEL.md: the stages a change moves through.
+This is what's inside FLYWHEEL.md: the four stages a change moves through, the same four the wheel turns.
 Each stage has a finish line, and some have a gate, a point where the agent stops and waits for a human before going on.
-The seven below are a starting point.
-Rename, add, or remove them to match how your team ships.
+Four is the default.
+Split Ship into plan, build, and review, or add stages, to match how your team works.

 Three things to read here: the stages (the steps a change travels), the gates (where a human stays in control), and the bar (the rules that hold at every stage).